SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-15-monogame-modularisation.markdown

 With the latest change [MonoGame](http://www.monogame.net/) too has started down this path of separating each component into their own respective libraries in answer to a lot of comments around this area. it is also good for the framework because things become easier to test the smaller they are and we can be sure that changes in one feature are not going to have unintended consequences in others.

-&nbsp;

-> One thing to make clear is that the MonoGame team will only separate the framework into separate components where it makes sense to MonoGame.&nbsp; It is highly unlikely we will see as much separation as XNA had, just that which benefits the long term goals of the MonoGame framework.
+> One thing to make clear is that the MonoGame team will only separate the framework into separate components where it makes sense to MonoGame.
+It is highly unlikely we will see as much separation as XNA had, just that which benefits the long term goals of the MonoGame framework.

-&nbsp;

 The first of these new modularisations is the **MonoGame.Framework.Net** library which encompasses the following namespaces: